Cane Ashby: 2011 departure

 Goddard was fired from the soap opera in 2011, and Cane was shot to death onscreen on the episode dated February 2.
 There were rumors that Maria Arena Bell, Latham's successor, killed the character because he was created by Latham, but this was denied.
 Soap Opera Weekly reported another rumor regarding the firing, saying tension between the actor and his co-stars resulted in Goddard's exit.
 Cane's onscreen death caused a "massive outcry" from viewers, and fans campaigned for the actor's return by sending emails and making phone calls to CBS and Sony Pictures Television.
 As part of the campaign, a group of viewers paid for an airplane to fly over CBS Studios with the message: "Y&R Fans Want Daniel Goddard As Cane Ashby".
 The plane flew over the building for about an hour.
 Regarding the campaign, Goddard stated: "When they started their campaign to bring Cane back, I wrote on my Facebook page that I never expected this.
 I have the greatest fans.
 There are no ifs, ands or buts about it.
 One of my fans coined Goddard's Family of Fans and that's what it is, GFF."
 In another interview, he stated he was "humbled" by viewer efforts to have him remain as the character.
 The actor was then rehired, revealing within the storyline that Cane's death had been faked and his twin brother, Caleb, was the one who died.
 Goddard had stated that he was very impressed with the soap opera's ability to keep Cane's faked death a secret.
 For his death scene, Goddard said he did research on how the human body reacts muscularly, how much control the person has, and what their breathing is like.
 Goddard stated that he did not know which character he was portraying until a certain point through the storyline, and that he "had to play it ambiguously".
 He also commented that it was difficult as an actor as he did not want it to look like Cane was ever manipulating Lily, however, he said it thought it was a "great storyline the fans could get behind".

+Aristotle Dumas (2025)

+In early 2025, Josh Griffith began to introduce the mysterious storyline of Aristotle Dumas, who is first mentioned when Victor Newman (Eric Braeden) investigates Damian Kane's (Jermaine Rivers) newfound fortune and discovers it was acquired from Aristotle; with this information, Victor tells Lily it is Aristotle who is interested in the Hamilton Winters Group.
+Confronted, Damian revealed he claimed to be the owner of the companies per the request of Aristotle, whom he only communicated with via email or text.
+Billy (Jason Thompson) begins interacting with Aristotle, who expresses his interest in Abbott Communications.
+That May, Amanda Sinclair (Mishael Morgan) returned to Genoa City, revealing she works for the mysterious Aristotle.